 I’ve not long started reading Nightlord by Garon Whited.
 It’s a vampire story set in the present day and written in the form of a diary with the days forming each chapter.
 After some initial character development, there’s an interesting twist that allows for the story to venture more into a fantasy world.

 Recently I’ve been reading the Bartimaeus Trilogy by Jonathan Stroud.
 I’ve just finished reading book one, The Amulet of Samarkand, and I’m now onto book two, Golem’s Eye.
-They’re set in and around London, except it’s not the London that we know, there are magicians ruling the country and magical creatures being summoned to do jobs for them.
+They’re set in and around London, except it’s not the London that we know, there are magicians ruling the country and magical creatures being summoned to do… Continue reading What I’m reading

 Just finished reading Persuader by Lee Child.
 It’s a story about an ex-MP (Military Policeman, not Member of Parliament) who goes around getting involved in all kinds of violent stuff, usually involving at least one government organisation such as ATF,CIA,FBI,DEA,etc. There’s often a fair amount of “whodunit” involved as well.